 - In addition to the common courses, the VI certification program includes:

-- Braille
+- o Braille

-- Academic Methods, and
+- o Academic Methods, and

 - TSVI Internship/Practicum.

 All TSVIs must learn braille in order to be fully certified and to have access to an emergency permit.
-You will be required to take the Braille TExES exam.
-You must take and pass the Braille TExES exam and the VI TExES exam prior to being certified.
-The Braille TExES exam is offered four times a year, and you will be able to take that exam following the completion of the course.
+You will be required to take the Braille TEXES exam.
+You must take and pass the Braille TEXES exam and the VI TEXES exam prior to being certified.
+The Braille TEXES exam is offered four times a year, and you will be able to take that exam after successfully passing the course.
 The VI exam is taken toward the end of your program.